WingsBI/wingsbi-xpomatch-event-admin-portal/COOKIE_AUTHENTICATION_IMPLEMENTATION.md

 ## Overview

 This implementation resolves the cross-domain authentication issue where users were getting logged in on production without proper authentication tokens.
-The solution replaces `localStorage`-based token storage with secure HTTP-only cookies.
+The solution replaces `localStorage`-based token storage with secure HTTP-only cookies and implements strict validation to prevent automatic login with invalid tokens.

-## Problem
+## Problems Solved

+### 1. Cross-Domain Authentication Issue
 The original issue occurred because:
 1. **localStorage is origin-specific**: Tokens stored on `localhost:3000` are not accessible on `https://xpomatch-dev-event-admin-portal.azurewebsites.net`
 2. **State inconsistency**: The application showed users as "logged in" but API calls failed with 401 unauthorized errors
 3. **Security vulnerability**: Tokens stored in localStorage are vulnerable to XSS attacks

+### 2. Automatic Login with Invalid Tokens
+A critical issue was discovered where users were being automatically logged in when accessing the deployed link without proper authentication:
+1. **Invalid token restoration**: The app was automatically restoring authentication state from old/expired tokens
+2. **Insufficient validation**: No proper validation of stored tokens before considering users authenticated
+3. **Missing user data validation**: Incomplete or corrupt user data was being accepted

 ## Solution

 The new implementation uses:
 1. **HTTP-Only Cookies**: Secure token storage that's inaccessible to client-side JavaScript
+2. **Strict Token Validation**: All stored tokens are validated with the server before being accepted
+3. **User Data Validation**: Complete validation of user data structure and content
+4. **Automatic Cleanup**: Invalid/expired tokens are automatically cleared
-2. **Cross-domain compatibility**: Proper cookie settings for subdomain sharing
+5. **Cross-domain compatibility**: Proper cookie settings for subdomain sharing
-3. **Fallback mechanism**: localStorage as backup for iframe scenarios
+6. **Fallback mechanism**: localStorage as backup for iframe scenarios
-4. **CORS configuration**: Proper headers for cross-origin requests
+7. **CORS configuration**: Proper headers for cross-origin requests

 ## Key Components